Please provide your zip code to see plans in your area.

 Original Medicare has a nationwide network of providers, meaning you can see any doctor that takes Medicare.
 The same is not true for Medicare Advantage.

 Medicare Advantage plans are built on a local network of providers.
 If a doctor takes Medicare but is not in your plan’s network, your plan could require you to pay more in cost-sharing for any medical services received.
-There are protections in place, however, that do not allow out-of-network providers to charge you more than what you would pay under Original Medicare.

 10. Inpatient vs. observation stays